-No one then knew it, but Rickenbacker was flying a plane with damaged navigational instruments.
+No one then knew it, but the plane’s navigational instruments had been damaged during a problematic takeoff.
 The crew had trouble finding its first refueling stop, and the plane ran out of fuel while it was still over the ocean.
 When the plane hit the ocean’s surface, the crew of 8 men had mere minutes to evacuate.

 They managed to get three rafts out into the water, but emergency food supplies were lost.
 They had only four oranges among them!
 They had to make those oranges last for days.

 The men later reported that the first week was tough.
 Rickenbacker rationed and doled out the oranges in increments, but the men lacked water and they quickly became parched.
 They held out hope that Rickenbacker’s fame would help.
 Surely his absence would be noticed quickly?

 Some say that what happened next was a miracle.
 A seagull landed on top of Rickenbacker’s hat!
 Was it really a seagull, so far out in the ocean, or was it another type of bird?
 Either way, Rickenbacker grabbed the gull and strangled it.
 The men scarfed down the bird, saving only its intestines to be used as bait.
 They were then able to catch some fish and eat those, too.